 If everyone’s having a good time, it’s okay to miss a few activities from your schedule.

 - You should have fun too!

 Photo from Pexels

 You’re a bridesmaid, not a party organizer.
-Although it may come with the job title, you don’t need to be clutching onto a clipboard the whole night and excluding yourself from activities!
+Although it may come with the job title, you don’t need to be clutching onto a clipboard the whole night and excluding yourself from activities.

-A hen party is all about have fun, so do it!
+A hen party is all about having fun, so do it!
 Don’t forget to bond with the bride, the entourage, and your guests.
 This party is meant for your enjoyment as well so don’t leave your fun out of the equation.
 Relax, enjoy the night, and take as many photos as you can!